 Using a cut off tool, trim the rear light tube to approximately 1/8".
 Using the same hot melt glue, mount the rear LED to the top of the light tube and inside rear of the shell.
 We have found that LED light output is brightest when shinning directly into the end of the light tube, but in some circumstances they may be placed along the length of the tube as well with satisfactory results.
 In doing so, white light LED output would be least affected, while non white LED output will be more affected by placement.

 With the 35mm x 16mm speaker inserted into the UNIV-SH1-C housing, using double sided foam tape, mount this assembly to the top rear of the shell in front of the LED.
 If your speaker enclosure installation covers the portholes on the enclosure, we recommend adding new port hole(s) similar to the original porting.
 Be sure that the new portholes are the same size and amount of the original and are vented freely into the locomotive We have found introducing a port of the correct size greatly increases the volume and sound quality of the installation.
 Too much or too little porting decreases the sound quality.

-Solder the Led and speaker wire leads to the motherboard according to the included wiring diagram.
+Solder the LED and speaker wire leads to the motherboard according to the included wiring diagram.
+Note that in this installation, DXI oted to use Function 1 and Function 2 for the healdights since the Motherboard was reversed.
+These functions were then reprogrammed in accordance with the Function Remapping CV's.
+You may choose to simply run longer wires to use the proper pads.
 When attaching the wires to the pads, it is not necessary to insert the wires through the holes.
 We recommend attaching the wires flat on top of the solder pads.

 Important Soldering Tip